 The Amsterdam Independent Film Festival has announced the award winners for the 2018 edition.

+For our inaugural edition, we were happy to share with you a great many independent films from all over the globe.
 We also payed tribute to the masters of the independent film industry and explore the beginnings of their creative journeys.
 In 2018 we looked at the early oeuvre of American arthouse pioneer Jim Jarmusch.
 Drawing inspiration from French New Wave directors such as Jean-Luc Godard and Jean-Pierre Melville, Jarmusch’s brooding style emphasizes mood over narrative structure, and blends American filmmaking tradition with European and Japanese influences.

 These films were the lucky award winners of the 2018 edition: